Biggiebrains4/ANTH410R/README.md

+## Week 1
 Hi, I'm BiggieBrains and I am a senior studying anthropology at Southern Illinois University.
 My interests include archaeology, cultural anthropology, bioanthropology, and forensic anthropology.
 I think I enjoy learning about cultural anthropological topics more than the others, but I enjoy being in the field doing archaeological digs and excavations.
 My passion lies in learning about shared experiences and theories of evolution/ human experience.
+## Week 2
+For week 2 we got started on Research Rabbit and learned how to create a collection and connect to our public class collection.
+We also explored google scholar a bit and saw the benefits of that search engine compared to regular search engines like google or bing.
+We also learned about using the Morris Library website on Salukinet to help us find books/ articles/ sources to help research in a scholarly way.